-The contingent milestone payments due to GSK are recorded within the short term and long term deferred reimbursements accounts on the Consolidated Balance Sheets.
+The contingent milestone payments due to GSK are recorded within the other current and other non-current liabilities accounts on the Consolidated Balance Sheets.
 Sales based tiered royalties due to GSK are recorded within the cost of goods sold within the Consolidated Statements of Operations.

-For the year ended December 31, 2021, under the GSK collaboration agreements, the Company paid \$1.5 million in sales-based milestones and the Company incurred approximately \$25.4 million of royalty expenses.
-As of December 31, 2021, \$7.4 million was recorded as deferred reimbursements and the Company recognized a liability of \$4.5 million related to royalties payable to GSK in accounts payable and accrued expenses in the Consolidated Balance Sheets.
+For the year ended December 31, 2022, under the GSK collaboration agreements, the Company incurred approximately \$25.1 million of royalty expenses.
+As of December 31, 2022, \$7.4 million was recorded as deferred reimbursements and the Company recognized a liability of \$6.9 million related to royalties payable to GSK within accrued expenses in the Consolidated Balance Sheets.